CharlesGodwin/pi-setup/README.md

    4. INITIAL_PACKAGES= initial packages you want installed for your system.
 The provided list is just my opinion of what is essential.
 Opinions will vary.
 They are `git python3-pip zip dos2unix` Depending on the Pi image you use, some of these packages may already be installed.
    5. GIT_EMAIL= The email address for your git activity
    6. GIT_NAME= Your name for git activity
+   7. EXTRA_SCRIPT= The name of an additional script file you want to run as part of setup.
+I use this to set unusual setting and add an entry to `~/.bash_alaiases`.
+Be sure to copy this fie to the image.
-   7. GMAIL settings are only needed if you want to install gmail support
+   8. GMAIL settings are only needed if you want to install gmail support
-   8. GMAIL= your gmail email address
+   9. GMAIL= your gmail email address
-   9. GMAIL_AUTH= the authorization string you got from google for applications to use your account.
+   10. GMAIL_AUTH= the authorization string you got from google for applications to use your account.
 Refer to https://myaccount.google.com/permissions
 6. Eject the device from your machine
 7. Insert device in new Pi and apply power
 8. Determine address of new machine and connect using ssh or just try `ssh pi@raspberrypi` or `ssh pi@raspberrypi.local`.
 You can also connect directly using a keyboard and monitor.